Christian-Hirsch/talking-data/README.md

      "cell_type": "markdown",
      "metadata": {},
      "source": [
-      "The best submission has an LB-Score of 2.2475 which gives a top 31% position in the public LB."
+      "The best submission has an [LB-Score](https://www.kaggle.com/c/talkingdata-mobile-user-demographics/leaderboard) of 2.2475 which gives a top 31% position in the public LB.
+The top score on the public LB was 2.155."
      ]
     },
     {